In this issue:

 the life of me I can’t understand why manufacturers are determined

 to complicate the simplest of appliances this way.
-My first thought
+Everything seems to

 But now there’s a thermistor, potentiometer, and processor board used,